Mitochondrial Disorders

 Treatment

-- Idebenone (synthetic CoQ10 analog): only approved pharmacotherapy; modest benefit in improving or stabilizing vision, particularly with early treatment and m.11778G>A or m.3460G>A mutations
+- Idebenone (synthetic short-chain CoQ10 analog): EMA-approved (not FDA-approved) for LHON; modest benefit on visual recovery, particularly with early treatment and m.11778G>A or m.3460G>A mutations

 - Avoid: smoking and excessive alcohol intake (worsen penetrance)